speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Species.md

 <div style='margin-top:49px'></div>

 ### Biology and Appearance
-Kaminoans’ evolution from aquatic creatures in the vast oceans of Kamino is reflected in their tall shape, glassy coated eyes, near luminescent skin, and long, thin necks.
+Kaminoansï¿½ evolution from aquatic creatures in the vast oceans of Kamino is reflected in their tall shape, glassy coated eyes, near luminescent skin, and long, thin necks.
 The almond-shaped eyes of Kaminoans are also able to see color in the ultraviolet spectrum.
 While female Kaminoans are bald, males possess headcrests and fin ridges along the rear of their small, bulbous skulls.

 ### Society and Culture
 The Kaminoans see themselves as a superior form of life, but nevertheless remained polite to outsiders.
 To them any species seeking self-improvement is worthy of respect, but those who do not are obviously inferior; self-improvement has a central role in Kaminoan society.
 Through the development and mastery of selective breeding, genetics, and cloning, the Kaminoans were able to overcome a cataclysm that pushed them to the brink of extinction.